Federal Acquisition Regulation: Contents

-Provisions
+Parts 1 - 4: General

-Vision
+Parts 1 through 4 cover general information about the FAR such as the purpose of the FAR system and the administration of the FAR.
+The parts define the authority and responsibilities of contracting officers, and definitions of terms found throughout the regulations.

-Part 1 refers to a "vision" and certain "guiding principles" for the Federal Acquisition System.
 The vision foresees "delivery on a timely basis [of] the best value product or service ... while maintaining the public's trust and fulfilling public policy objectives".
 Compliance with the Regulation, along with the use of initiative in the interests of the Government in areas not specifically addressed in the FAR or prohibited by law, are required and expected of all members of the Acquisition Team.
 The Acquisition Team consists of all those who participate in Government acquisition: